Tulle, France

 Tulle (/fr/; Tula /oc/) is a commune in central France.
-It is the third-largest town in the former region of Limousin and is the capital of the department of Corrèze, in the region of Nouvelle-Aquitaine.
+It is the prefecture and the second-largest town (after Brive-la-Gaillarde) of the department of Corrèze, in the region of Nouvelle-Aquitaine.
 Tulle is also the episcopal see of the Roman Catholic Diocese of Tulle.

 Stretching over more than three kilometres in the narrow and tortuous Corrèze valley, Tulle spreads its old quarters on the hillside overlooking the river, while the Notre-Dame cathedral emerges from the heart of the town.
 Known sometimes as "the town on seven hills", Tulle rose to prominence through the development of its manufacturing sector.

 History

 Antiquity

 The origins of the town are still subject to debate today but it would seem that the present puy Saint-Clair, a rocky spur with steep slopes separating the Corrèze valley from that of the Solane, was an ideal location for the establishment of a Gallic oppidum.
 For a long time, it seems that the town has been an important crossroads on the road between Armorique and the Mediterranean Sea and on the road between Aquitaine and the Rhone Valley, both of which crossed the Corrèze at this point by a ford.

 With the Roman occupation, the place would have been converted into a necropolis and temple in honour of Tutela, a Roman divine power to whom the protection of people, things and especially places was entrusted, would have been built.
 This Roman goddess, protector of the travellers who used to use the ford, is the namesake of the city.
 The temple of Tutela must have been located in the Trech district, whose name refers to the crossing of a river.
 The real urban centre of the region moved a few kilometres north, to the commune of Naves and the site of Tintignac, which became a crossroads between the Roman roads that followed the ancient routes of the Celtic period.